pravalikagande2/bank-management-api/README.md

-Bank Management System API with Fraud Detection & CI/CD This project is a full-featured, enterprise-grade Bank Management System built with Java and Spring Boot.
-It provides a complete RESTful API for standard banking operations and includes a sophisticated fraud detection module.
-The entire project is containerized with Docker and features a complete CI/CD pipeline managed by Jenkins.
+Bank Management System (CLI)
+This project is a command-line based Bank Management System built with Java.
+It handles standard banking operations like account creation, deposits, and withdrawals, and features a built-in fraud detection module to identify suspicious transactions based on unusual patterns.

 Features
-Core Banking API (/api/accounts)
+Core Banking
-POST /: Create a new customer account.
+Account Management: Create new customer accounts.

-GET /{id}: Retrieve account details and balance.

-POST /{id}/deposit: Deposit funds into an account.

-POST /{id}/withdraw: Withdraw funds from an account.
+View Details: Check account balance and information.

-POST /transfer: Transfer funds between two accounts.
+Transactions: Deposit, withdraw, and transfer funds between accounts.

-GET /{id}/transactions: View a complete transaction history for an account.
+History: View a complete transaction history for any account.

 Fraud Detection Module
-The system automatically checks every transaction for the following suspicious patterns:

-High Transaction Frequency: Flags accounts with an abnormally high number of transactions within a short, 5-minute sliding window.

-Anomalous Transaction Amount: Flags transactions that are significantly larger (5x) than the user's historical average transaction amount.

-Technology Stack & Architecture
-This project is built using a modern, industry-standard technology stack.

-Backend: Java 11, Spring Boot

-API: Spring Web (RESTful API)

-Database: Spring Data JPA, Hibernate, MySQL

-Testing:

-Unit Tests: JUnit 5, Mockito

-Integration Tests: Spring Boot Test, Testcontainers (with MySQL)

-Containerization: Docker

-CI/CD: Jenkins, Git, GitHub

-CI/CD Pipeline (Jenkins)
-The project includes a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline configured in a Jenkinsfile.
-The pipeline automates the following stages on every git push to the main branch:

-Checkout: Securely checks out the latest source code from GitHub using SSH keys.

-Build: Compiles the Java code and packages the application into a .jar file using Maven.

-Test: Runs all unit and integration tests to ensure code quality and prevent regressions.

-Deploy:

-Builds a new Docker image from the Dockerfile.

-Stops and removes the old running application container.

-Runs the new Docker image as a container, deploying the latest version of the application.

-How to Run Locally
-Using Docker (Recommended)
-Ensure Docker Desktop is running.

-Build the image: docker build -t bank-management-api .

-Run the container (ensure your local MySQL is running):

-docker run -d --name bank-api-container -p 8088:8088 \
--e "SPRING_DATASOURCE_URL=jdbc:mysql://host.docker.internal:3306/bank_system" \
--e "SPRING_DATASOURCE_USERNAME=root" \
--e "SPRING_DATASOURCE_PASSWORD=your_password" \
-bank-management-api

-Using Maven
-Ensure a local MySQL server is running.

-Update the database credentials in src/main/resources/application.properties.

-Run the application: mvn spring-boot:run
+The system automatically checks every transaction for the following patterns:

+High Transaction Frequency: Flags accounts with too many transactions in a short time frame (e.g., more than 10 transactions in 5 minutes) using a Sliding Window algorithm.

+Anomalous Transaction Amount: Flags transactions that are significantly larger than the user's historical average.

+Technology Stack
+Language: Java

+Database: MySQL

+Connectivity: JDBC (Java Database Connectivity)

+Build Tool: Maven

+Database Schema
+You will need two tables in your MySQL database.

+Accounts Table

+CREATE TABLE Accounts (
+accountId INT PRIMARY KEY AUTO_INCREMENT, customerName VARCHAR(255) NOT NULL, accountType VARCHAR(50), balance DECIMAL(15, 2) NOT NULL,
+avgTransactionAmount DECIMAL(15, 2) DEFAULT 0.00,
+createdAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+Transactions Table

+CREATE TABLE Transactions (
+transactionId INT PRIMARY KEY AUTO_INCREMENT, accountId INT, transactionType VARCHAR(50) NOT NULL, amount DECIMAL(15, 2) NOT NULL, isFlagged BOOLEAN DEFAULT FALSE, reasonForFlag VARCHAR(255), transactionTime TIMESTAMP DEFAULT CURRENT_TIMESTAMP, FOREIGN KEY (accountId) REFERENCES Accounts(accountId) );

+How to Set Up and Run
+Clone the Repository:

+git clone <your-repository-url>

+Set Up the Database:

+Make sure you have a MySQL server running.

+Connect to your MySQL server and run the following command:

+CREATE DATABASE bank_system;

+Configure Database Connection:

+Open the project in your IDE (like IntelliJ).

+Navigate to the file: src/main/java/com/bank/dao/DatabaseConnector.java.

+Update the USER and PASSWORD fields with your own MySQL credentials.

+Run the Application:

+Find the Main.java file in src/main/java/com/bank/.

+Right-click on the file and select "Run 'Main.main()'".

+The application will start, and you can interact with it through the menu in your IDE's console.